rangle/ngCourse2/handout/features/interfaces.md

 # Interfaces

 An _interface_ is a TypeScript artifact, it is not part of ECMAScript.
 A _interface_ is a way to define a _contract_ on a function with respect to the arguments and their type.
-Along with functions, an _interface_ can also be used with a Class as well define user defined types.
+Along with functions, an _interface_ can also be used with a Class as well to define custom types.

 An interface is an abstract type, it does not contain any code as a _class_ does.
-It's only defines the 'signature' or shape of an API.
-During the translation stage a TypeScript interface will not generate any code, it only used only by TypeScript for type checking.
+It only defines the 'signature' or shape of an API.
+During transpilation, an `interface` will not generate any code, it is only used by Typescript for type checking during development.

 Here is an example of an interface describing a function API: